firebelley/godot-export/README.md

   export_game:
     # Always use ubuntu-latest for this action
     runs-on: ubuntu-latest
+    # Add permission for release creation.
+Can be made narrower according to your needs
+    permissions: write-all
     # Job name, can be anything
     name: Export Game
     steps: